-LinkedIn differs from other platforms like Twitter and Facebook, because its primary intention for your profile isn’t to sell, sell, sell – but build relationships and your reputation.
+LinkedIn differs from other platforms like Twitter and Facebook, because its primary intention isn’t for users to sell, sell, sell.
+Rather, it’s used to build relationships and your reputation.
 Other users can send you invites and vice-versa; you can invite anyone to become a connection with you.
 The search feature allows you to find and build an audience of connections you can then work with.
 You are open to adding a whole host of personas – potential clients, customers, suppliers or influencers.

-Another aspect of LinkedIn that I have struggled with is how to present your page to look more enticing.
-LinkedIn allows you to post articles – this is a way of adding more media to your page and also giving your audience an insight into your abilities.
-Make sure to include eye catching picture so your profile stands out.
-There are also group posts you can get involved with – the more you reach out to people the more replies you will get and from that, potentially more connections.
+Another aspect of LinkedIn that I have struggled with is how to make your page look more enticing.
+LinkedIn allows you to post articles.
+This is a way of adding more media to your page and giving your audience an insight into your abilities.
+Make sure to include an eye-catching picture so your profile stands out.
+There are also group posts you can get involved with.
+The more you reach out to people, the more replies you will get and from that, potentially more connections.

 In conclusion, the most important thing I’ve taken away from the seminar is that you can’t be shy.
 If there’s someone you want to make a connection with who’s going to benefit your business, bite the bullet and send them a message!
 You can create a strong audience full of important contacts on LinkedIn but they’re useless if you don’t use them.
 So, I’m now going to update my profile and commit to the daunting but necessary task of finding a post-grad career with my new and improved LinkedIn skills.